Spider-Man: Far From Home: Development

 After being able to include Robert Downey Jr.'s Tony Stark / Iron Man for Homecoming, Sony was revealed in June 2017 to have the use of another Marvel Studios-controlled character for the sequel.
 Feige stated that Marvel and Sony were "just starting to solidify our plans" for the film, and felt Spider-Man's appearances in Infinity War and Endgame would "launch him off into a very new cinematic universe at that point", similar to how Captain America: Civil War (2016) "informed everything in Homecoming".
 Marvel and Sony both wanted Homecoming director Jon Watts returning for the sequel, with Feige saying "that's the intention for sure", and Watts said he was signed for another Spider-Man film.
 Feige said the sequel would have a subtitle like Homecoming, and would not feature "2" in the title.
 He added that filming was expected to begin in April or May 2018.
 As with Homecoming, Feige said the film's villain would be one that had not yet been seen in film.
 By July, Watts was in negotiations with the studios regarding his return for the sequel, and Marisa Tomei expressed interest in returning as Aunt May from the previous films.
 That same month, Watts expressed interest in including Morbius, Blade, or the Chameleon in the sequel.

 The film is set eight months after the conclusion of Endgame.
 Watts felt dealing with many of the unanswered questions from Endgame posed "a fun creative challenge" for the Far From Home team.
 They looked to "make a movie that's in that world and deals with those stories but is also still [a] fun Spider-Man movie".
-For example, Ned, MJ, and Flash all turned to dust during the events of Infinity War along with Parker, while some of his classmates did not and are now five years older due to the events of Endgame.
+For example, Ned, MJ, and Flash all turned to dust during the events of Infinity War along with Peter, while some of his classmates did not and are now five years older due to the events of Endgame.
 Watts compared this dynamic to the film Flight of the Navigator (1986), calling the situation "really weird ... but ... also something you can have a lot of fun with".